 The realized losses show how the Legacy Assets are actually performing and will be updated as new data becomes available.
 This chart will be updated semi-annually.
-The next update will be completed by April 30, 2014.
+The next update will occur by November 2014.

 Note: The projections in the graph above of remaining Legacy Asset losses are a portion of the total Resolution Costs.
 There are other costs associated with the resolution that are not included in the graph, however, losses on the remaining Legacy Assets are the largest (over 90%) and most variable component.

 The current graph presents gross losses (excluding projected cash inflows associated with the NGN Program) and includes all Legacy Assets (not just those securitized into NGNs).

 * The NCUA started the NGN Program as part of its strategy to isolate and fund the Legacy Assets of the AMEs, to provide urgently needed cash liquidity, and to significantly reduce losses in the credit union system.
 When the NGNs mature, the NCUA Board will consider all available options to minimize the overall cost to credit unions.
 Options may include, but are not limited to: re-securitization, outright sales, and holding the Legacy Assets.
 Additionally, combinations of the above strategies may be considered in an effort to fund the Legacy Assets at the lowest long-term cost.